 As I said several times, the most important generational leap of this generation is to be found in the processor.
 Sony and Microsoft will fight a very close battle, both equipped with 8 cores at almost identical frequencies.
 3.8 Ghz is only the 7% more than 3,5Ghz.
 I'm not saying it's in the margin of error, because it isn't, but it's about half what the difference of the last generation was.
-The unknown side of the Playstation is in the support of the SMT, which would bring the total threads to 16.
-If Sony did not have access to these technologies, the performance gap could even reach 30-40% on the CPU front, but the SMT is one of the hardware cornerstones of the Zen 2 architecture so its inclusion should be taken for granted.
+The unknown side of the Playstation is in support of the SMT, which would bring the total threads to 16.
+If Sony did not have access to these technologies, the performance gap could reach 30-40% on the CPU front, but the SMT is one of the hardware cornerstones of the Zen 2 architecture so its inclusion should be taken for granted.
 However, we could expect very similar performance improvements between the two from this point of view.

 GPU - Last generation upside down

 In the last generation, Playstation 4 had 38% more power on Xbox One now Xbox Series X has 16% more power than Playstation 5.
 It is a gap that makes itself felt, even if it is more contained.
 Sony has opted to have fewer computing units and operate them at a very high frequency, while Microsoft has chosen the approach of having more computing units at slightly lower frequencies.
 In terms of cost, more computing units equals larger chipsets, therefore more silicon and therefore a higher price.